Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

       meaning in CMAF or DASH.
 The media ingest source is responsible for the frame accurate conversion of this time similar to for the media segments.

-   4. In case a separate SCTE-35 command is used as a CUE-IN, the actual duration of the break SHALL match the announced break duration in the CUE-OUT in the initial SCTE-35 command.
+   4. In case a separate SCTE-35 command is used with out_of_network_indicator=0, the actual duration of the break SHALL match the announced break duration in the SCTE-35 command iwth out_of_network_indicator=1 in the earlier SCTE-35 splice_insert command.

    5. In case segmentation descriptors are used and multiple descriptors are present, a separate event message with a duration corresponding to each of the descriptors SHOULD be used.

-   6. Sync samples shall be signaled in the corresponding media tracks according to the semantics of ISOBMFF, for example, using per sample flags in track run box if needed.
-In case dual-encoder synchronization is required, inserting IDR frames inside segments is preferable over introducing segment boundary.

 The conditioning follows [[=DASH-IFad=]] shown in Figure 9: